richardgaywood/foundry-penllawen-compendium-table-maker/README.md

 var s = game.modules.get("penllawen-compendium-table-maker")
     .api.getCompendiumSummariser();

+await s.makeNewJournalNamed("This is my Journal for Deadlands");

-await s.createOutputJournalNamed("Deadlands Edges")
+await s.addJournalPageNamed("Deadlands Edges")
   .addInputCompendium("deadlands-core-rules.deadlands-edges")
   .addInputCompendium("swade-core-rules.swade-edges")
-  .write();
+  .writeJournalPage();

 s.showReport();
 ```

 You can add as many as you'd like of these.
+This is a great way to combine the items from core SWADE with the items from a setting like Deadlands.

 ### Filtering items by name